-The Faculty Life Office (FLO) supports faculty through the various stages and processes involved throughout an academic appointment.
-By providing continuous professional development, teaching strategies, clinical education support, and a variety of innovative resources, the Faculty Life Office assist both Salaried and Non-Salaried Faculty with their professional growth and advancement.
-For more information on the Faculty Life Office, visit the Faculty Life Office site.
+The Division of Continuous Professional Learning supports faculty through the various stages and processes involved throughout an academic appointment.
+By providing continuous professional development, teaching strategies, clinical education support, and a variety of innovative resources, the Division of Continuous Professional Learning assist both Salaried and Non-Salaried Faculty with their professional growth and advancement.
+For more information on the Division of Continuous Professional Learning, visit the Division of Continuous Professional Learning.